 Road Traffic Accidents

-• You may have been involved in a rear-collision with another driver who failed to notice you had come to a stop at a red light as they were distracted by their phone.
-You could therefore suffer a severe back injury, leading to a permanent paralysis.
+- You may have been involved in a rear-collision with another driver who failed to notice you had come to a stop at a red light as they were distracted by their phone.
+You could therefore suffer a severe back injury, leading to permanent paralysis.

 Public Place Accidents

-• You could slip and fall on a spillage that wasn’t labelled with a wet floor sign at a supermarket.
-You could suffer with leg injuries and semi-permanent paralysis as a result.
+- You could slip and fall on a spillage that wasn’t labelled with a wet floor sign at a supermarket.
+You could suffer from leg injuries and semi-permanent paralysis as a result.

-• You could trip over uneven flooring in a library resulting in head injuries and a neck paralysis.
+- You could trip over uneven flooring in a library, resulting in head injuries and neck paralysis.

 Workplace Accidents